bernd-roth/Ultrarunning/README.md

 ## Installation

-Download the project and build it in Android Studio.
+Download the project and build it in Android Studio, or if you just want to use it you can install the RunningTracker.apk which is always the latest build.

 ## Usage

-Start the app and that`s it.
+Start the app, and point to settings button.
+It is the second button from above on the right side.

 ## Vid